-Lectures for this course will involve introducing students to the analytical approaches and historical contexts that we will use to engage literary texts from the beginnings of English literature to contemporary times.
-Groupwork will provide students with the opportunity to put into practice these various approaches and consequently to develop an interpretive voice.
+Lectures for this course will involve introducing students to the analytical approaches and historical contexts that we will use to engage literary texts from the beginnings of English literature to

 OBJECTIVES:

 English 1000 provides an overview, a survey of English literature from Around the 9th century to contemporary times.
 The first term will cover representative texts of poetry, prose fiction, non-fiction prose, satire, travel literature from the middle ages to the eighteenth century.
 The second term will cover from the 19th century to contemporary times, and will introduce the expansion of literary forms to include the novel and gothic texts.
 Throughout both terms, we will strive to explore the ways in which literature responded to and commented on social, political, and cultural changes.
 Such themes as slavery, class and gender-based conflict will be fleshed out via our analyses.
 Students will be introduced to various methods of literary analysis, and will strengthen their critical thinking and expository/analytical writing skills as well.